-- To decrease the number of traffic fatalities in Region 3, by 3 percent per year from the 2003-2007 five-year average of 89, to 66 or below by 2015. - To decrease the number in Injury A (serious) injuries in Region 3, by 5 percent of the 2004-2006 three-year average of 297, to 282 by 2015. - To decrease the number of speed related fatalities in Region 3, by 3 percent per year from the 2003-2007 five-year average of 41, to 34 or below by 2015.
+- To decrease the number of traffic fatalities in Region 3, by 3 percent per year from the 2003-2007 five-year average of 89, to 66 or below by 2015. - To decrease the number in Injury A (serious) injuries in Region 3, by 5 percent of the 2005-2007 three-year average of 296, to 282 by 2015. - To decrease the number of speed related fatalities in Region 3, by 3 percent per year from the 2003-2007 five-year average of 41, to 34 or below by 2015.

-- To communicate with and serve as a resource for the 15 currently established local traffic safety committees, a minimum of once, in person, by December 31, 2009. - To coordinate or participate in a least 15 child safety seat trainings and public clinics in Region 3 through December 31, 2009. - To coordinate and/or provide resources (print materials, safety booths, safety wheel, and videos) for 15 fairs, events and other traffic safety activities to educate and inform the public on traffic safety issues through December 31, 2009. - To identify at least one safety related engineering project within Region 3 and work with the necessary agencies to fix the identified problem by December 31, 2009. - To coordinate with and provide equipment to 10 agencies in need of resources to help prevent transportation safety related fatalities or injuries by December 31, 2009.
+- To communicate with and serve as a resource for the 15 currently established local traffic safety committees, a minimum of once, in person, by December 31, 2009.
+[In 2008, seven of the 15 groups were contacted in person by the RTSC.] - To coordinate or participate in a least 15 child safety seat trainings and public clinics in Region 3 through December 31, 2009.
+[Fifteen child safety seat trainings/clinics were participated in by the RTSC.] - To coordinate and/or provide resources (print materials, safety booths, safety wheel, and videos) for 15 fairs, events and other traffic safety activities to educate and inform the public on traffic safety issues through December 31, 2009.

+[There were resources provided to approx. 63 fairs, events, and other traffic safety activities.] - To identify at least one safety related engineering project within Region 3 and work with the necessary agencies to fix the identified problem by December 31, 2009.
+[No engineering fixes were identified.] - To coordinate with and provide equipment to 10 agencies in need of resources to help prevent transportation safety related fatalities or injuries by December 31, 2009.
+[Nine agencies received equipment.]

 - Coordinate and/or provide resources for traffic safety events. - Focus educational efforts on speed, impaired driving, and occupant protection. - Collaborate with other agencies/groups to raise awareness around transportation safety issues and plan appropriate measures to impact identified problems within Region 3. - Work with existing traffic safety committees to enhance programs and to provide resources and information.
 Include ACTS Oregon in efforts and partner with them when able to help stabilize struggling committees.
-Work with communities that have a need, or have expressed interest in, forming new traffic safety committees. - Provide mini-grants to local jurisdictions for traffic safety activities, minor engineering improvements, equipment, or overtime law enforcement. - Coordinate quarterly meetings with CPS Technicians in Region 3 to plan CPS clinics and trainings.
+Work with communities that have a need, or have expressed interest in, forming new traffic safety committees.

+- Provide mini-grants to local jurisdictions for traffic safety activities, minor engineering improvements, equipment, or overtime law enforcement. - Coordinate quarterly meetings with CPS Technicians in Region 3 to plan CPS clinics and trainings.